Červené Janovice: Geography

 Červené Janovice is located about 13 km south of Kutná Hora and 57 km southeast of Prague.
 It lies in the Upper Sázava Hills.
-The territory is rich in ponds, supplied by minor watercourses.
+The municipal territory is rich in fishponds, supplied by minor watercourses.

 History

 The first written mention of Červené Janovice is from 1352.
 It was called Janovičky up to the 18th century.
 From 1724, the village was owned by the town of Kutná Hora.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 An important monument is the Červené Janovice Castle.
 It was originally a Gothic fortress, rebuilt in the Renaissance style in the early 17th century, then it was rebuilt into the early Baroque castle in 1646–1660.

-The Church of Saint Martin was built in the in the Neo-Romanesque style in 1909–1911.
+The Church of Saint Martin was built in the Neo-Romanesque style in 1909–1911.

 The Church of the Nativity of the Virgin Mary is located in Vilémovice.
 It was originally a late Romanesque building from the second half of the 13th century, reconstructed in the 18th and 19th centuries.